 Arriving at the Registry of Deeds

 Visitors will be asked to confirm their booking at reception upon arrival.
-Photographic identification is required to facilitate effective contact tracing in the event of a confirmed case of Covid-19.
+Photographic identification is required.

 You will be required to place personal belongings in a secure locker in reception.
 You can bring pencils, notepaper and electronic devices with you for note-taking.
 You will then be directed to one of our public rooms and your assigned desk.

 Using the Collections

-Material requested will be waiting for customers at their assigned desk or on a trolley prior their arrival to the Registry of Deeds.
-There is no open access to the volumes on shelves within the building.
+Pre-ordered material will be waiting for customers at their assigned desk or on a trolley prior their arrival to the Registry of Deeds.